 While you’ll pay $100 per year if you get Office 365 Home from Microsoft’s website, you can save some money by getting it elsewhere.

-Amazon sells a one-year subscription to Office 365 Home for just $80.
-Amazon also offers a one-year subscription to Office 365 Personal for $63.
+Microsoft sells a one-year subscription to Office 365 Home for $100.
+Amazon also offers a one-year subscription to Office 365 Personal for just $63.
 These are digital products, too, so you don’t have to wait for shipping.
 Amazon will give you a key you can enter on Microsoft’s website to activate the subscription.

 If you’re interested in Office 365, you can also start by signing up for a month-long free trial on Microsoft’s website.